1980 VFA season: Seconds competition scheduling

-For the first time, Association Seconds matches were for the first time played as curtain-raisers to Firsts matches.
+For the first time, Association Seconds matches were played as curtain-raisers to Firsts matches.
 When the seconds competition was established in the 1920s, scheduling was such that the seconds played at the same time as the firsts, with the seconds playing at home when the firsts played away and vice versa.
 In the 1960s, as the firsts gradually migrated from a Saturday competition to a Sunday competition, the seconds had remained a Saturday competition, still playing at home on alternate weekends to the firsts but on different days.
 Now, for the first time, the seconds were played as curtain-raisers; and, also for the first time, the seconds became a Sunday competition.

 As a result, the seconds finals became curtain-raisers to the firsts finals; this had happened previously when both competitions were Saturday competitions.
 However, one consequence was that the lightning premiership, which had occupied the curtain-raiser time-slot since 1972, was discontinued.